Designing an Efficient TSA Security Kiosk Interface

 User Personas

-Using secondary research and the Product Manager’s input, who was an SME, I crafted user personas to define target users and their needs (See Image A).
+With secondary research and my Product Manager’s input, who is an SME in the travel domain, we crafted personas that brought our users and their needs to the forefront.
+(See Image A).

 Image A - User Personas built from secondary research and SME input.